solid/authentication-panel/oidc-authentication.md

 ## Client IDs

-Implementors SHOULD expire client IDs that are kept in server storage mitigate the potential for a bad actor to fill server storage with unexpired or otherwise useless client IDs.
+Implementors SHOULD expire client IDs that are kept in server storage to mitigate the potential for a bad actor to fill server storage with unexpired or otherwise useless client IDs.

 ## Client Secrets